 California's women's suffrage campaign inspired other states to join the movement.
 Nearly a decade after women won the right to vote in California, women were granted this right in all states at the federal level with the passage and ratification of the 19th Amendment to the US Constitution on August 26, 1920.
 Today, this day is known as Women’s Equality Day.
 Suffragists Elizabeth Cady Stanton and Susan B. Anthony played pivotal roles in this movement successfully giving female voters the right to a ballot.

 Though it has been nearly 100 years since women won the right to vote, the effort to increase female representation, both in numbers and in ethnic diversity, is a journey that will continue to exist both at the state and national level.
-As of 2018, approximately 24% of the California State Legislature was female.
-Nationally, women make up 25.4% of all state legislators.
-With the help of prominent civil rights activists, Rosa Parks, Dolores Huerta, and new activists and leaders, we will continue to work towards true equality for all, especially women.
+As of 2019, approximately 31% of the California State Legislature is female.
+According to figures from the National Conference of State Legislatures, women made up 25.4% of all state legislators in 2018.
+With the help of prominent civil rights activists, Rosa Parks, Dolores Huerta, and new activists and leaders, the work of reaching equality in representation continues.

 Copyright of the materials is held by the California State Archives.
 Materials can be used in news coverage with credit to: